Consett railway station: History

 Passenger services on the Derwent Valley line via Lintz Green were withdrawn by the British Transport Commission north of Blackhill on 1 February 1954 and those on the line from Ouston Junction to Blackhill followed on 23 May 1955, with the station closing to passenger traffic on that date.
-Goods traffic continued to be handled at the station until 2 October 1967, the line from Blackhill having closed to all traffic four years previously.
+The line from Blackhill closed to all traffic in 1963.

-The ex-S&T line through the station latterly remained in use to serve the nearby steelworks until they closed in September 1980 and then subsequently for the demolition trains used to clear the site.
+Goods traffic continued to be handled at Consett until 2 October 1967, The ex-S&T line through the station latterly remained in use to serve the nearby steelworks until they closed in September 1980 and then subsequently for the demolition trains used to clear the site.
 The last passenger train (a railtour special) called on 17 March 1984 and the line closed completely shortly afterwards, despite calls to reinstate passenger services from Newcastle to serve the town and the Beamish Museum.
 The tracks were lifted later that year and the station demolished.